OfficeDev/VBA-content/VBA/Word-VBA/articles/application-wordbasic-property-word.md

 # Application.WordBasic Property (Word)

-Returns an automation object (Word.Basic) that includes methods for all the WordBasic statements and functions available in Word version 6.0 and Word for Windows 95.
+Returns an automation object (WordBasic) that includes methods for all the WordBasic statements and functions available in Word version 6.0 and Word for Windows 95.
 Read-only.

 ## Syntax